 Joint Tenants With Rights of Survivorship

-If you've ever bought property with someone else or you're about to, you may have encountered a number of confusing terms relating to how you'll hold the title.
-These terms convey some serious legal implications, so it pays to know what you're getting into before you sign on the dotted line of that deed.
+If you're about to buy property with someone else, you'll encounter a lot of confusing terms relating to how you'll hold title.
+These terms convey some serious legal implications so it pays to know what you're getting into before you sign on the dotted line of that deed.
 One of these terms is "JTWROS."

 What Is a JTWROS?